Self-Love Languages: What's Yours?

 IF QUALITY TIME is your primary love language…

 Your self-love language looks like setting aside all distractions to spend quality time with yourself.
 It’s relaxing, scheduling a date night with yourself, taking a long drive, running yourself a bath and dropping in your favorite lavender bath bomb, listening to music that speaks to your soul, taking yourself on a local adventure, taking an evening to “Netflix and Chill” by yourself, watching a sunset, gazing up at the stars, waking up early to watch the sun rise, or doing anything else that you love to do and that nourishes your body, mind, and spirit.
-It’s taking time to ask yourself how your day was, to self-reflect, to be curious, stay present, create a space where you can get honest and vulnerable with yourself, and ask follow-up questions when you learn about needs and wants that you have.
-It’s an opportunity to avoid interruptions, and to pay focused attention to and love being around yourself.
+It's taking time to ask yourself how your day was, to reflect, stay curious, and create space to be honest with yourself.
+It's noticing your needs and wants — and taking a moment to listen when they arise.
+It’s an opportunity to spend present, uninterrupted moments with yourself.

 IF WORDS OF AFFIRMATION is your primary love language…